 Do you have a question about our festival?
 Let us know using the form below, via our Get Involved page or via our social media pages.
 We’ll do our best to get back to you as soon as possible.
 Common questions and answers are added to this page periodically.
-Our next call for submissions will open in early 2020.

 The Ottawa Canadian Film Festival proudly accepts entries on FilmFreeway, the world’s #1 way to enter film festivals and creative contests.